 Here are 4-easy steps to making our easy shrimp bisque:

-In a non-stick skillet, or a medium-size saucepan, on moderate heat, saute the vegetables with 3 tablespoons of good quality olive oil.
-Add the fresh thyme, bay leaf, and some parsley and cook until the vegetables softened, and the onions are golden, about 3 to 5 minutes.
+In a non-stick skillet or a medium-sized saucepan, on moderate heat, sauté the vegetables with 3 tablespoons of good-quality olive oil.
+Add the fresh thyme, bay leaf, and some parsley and cook until the vegetables are softened, and the onions are golden, about 3 to 5 minutes.

-Add the wine, brandy and 1/2 cup of chicken broth and simmer for 5 minutes.
+Pour in the wine, brandy, and 1/2 cup of chicken broth and simmer for 5 minutes.

 Step 2: Next, Make the Cream Sauce!

-In a medium-size saucepan, melt 3 tablespoons of butter over moderate heat.
+In a medium-sized saucepan, melt 3 tablespoons of butter over moderate heat.

-Add salt and flour, and a dash of cayenne pepper and whisk until well blended.
+Add salt, the flour, and a dash of cayenne pepper and whisk until well blended.

-Slowly whisk in the half and half and the remaining 1/2 cup chicken broth, continue to simmer on low heat, stirring until it thickened.
+- Slowly whisk in the half and half and the remaining 1/2 cup chicken broth, and continue to simmer on low heat, stirring until it thickens.
 Then turn off the heat.

 Step 3: Cook the Shrimp!

-Remove from stove, and toss 1/2 of the shrimp (about 10 pieces) into the blender, along with an additional 1/4 cup of chicken broth and blend at high speed to puree the mixture.
+Remove from the stove, and toss 1/2 of the shrimp (about 10 pieces) into the blender, along with an additional 1/4 cup of chicken broth, and blend at high speed to puree the mixture.